recolic/microsoft-intune-archlinux/README.md

 I will not upgrade it until it stops working.

+- intune-portal SIGSEGV, cannot register URI scheme oneauth more than once

+Please retry.
+Be patient, trust me, you keep trying, it will eventually work.

+Updating intune-portal won't help.
+I already tried.

 ### FAQ & Tricks

 - How to delete MS account login cache?